Briankleen/hyperblog/README.md

-# GENERAL INFO
+# GIT AND GITHUB

-In this course I learned to use Git and Github, wich allows several people to work in the same project simul
+On this course I learned how properly use Git and Github, these are great tools for remote teamwork in any programming enviroment.

 # TECHNOLOGIES

+this is nowhere near a complete list of all commands on git or github, but some of the most used and practiced during this course.

 **SETUP**
 Configuring user information used across all local repositories